unchiu/esphome-opentherm/README.md

 1. Ihor Melnik's OpenTherm library was replaced with a modified version of Jiří Praus' https://github.com/jpraus/arduino-opentherm library.
 In my opininion it's more robust and offers better debugging opportunities.
 2. Several outstanding pull requests from the original repository were integrated.
 3. The code was refactored according to current ESPHome codebase requirements.
-4. A pull request to include this component to ESPHome core was initiated: https://github.com/esphome/esphome/pull/6645.
+4. A pull request to include this component into ESPHome core was initiated: https://github.com/esphome/esphome/pull/6645.

 ## Original description